deng-project/das2/SPECIFICATION.md

 | u32       | uLength       | length of the buffer | 0             | yes        |
 | [byte]    | pData         | array of blob bytes  | []            | yes        |

-NOTE: Since the integer width for describing the buffer length is 32 bits, the maximum buffer size is limited to 4GB.
+NOTE: Since the integer width for describing the buffer length is 32 bits, the maximum buffer size is limited to roughly 4GiB.

 ### das2::Mesh (body/x02)